wbc3rd/Riviera-Docs/docs/source/sbatch_directives.rst

 ``--nodes=<minnodes>[-maxnodes]``
     Requests that a minimum number of _minnodes_ be allocated to the job.
 A maximum node count may also be specified with _maxnodes_.
 IF only one number is supplied this is taken as both the minimum and maximum.

-For more SBATCH directives see the `official Slurm documentation <https://slurm.schedmd.com/sbatch.html>`_.`
+For more SBATCH directives see the `Official Slurm documentation <https://slurm.schedmd.com/sbatch.html>`_.`